mario3219/JonteAI/README.md

 # JonteAI
-A fully functional C++ implementation of a Feed-forward Dense Neural Network.
-Algorithms are derived from literature.
+A from-scratch C++ framework for building and training feed-forward neural networks.
+Forward propagation, backpropagation, loss functions, and optimization are implemented directly from their mathematical definitions without external machine-learning frameworks.

 Source: pp.133-145.
 MACHINE LEARNING, A First Course for Engineers and Scientists.
 Lindholm, A. Wahlström, N. Lindsted, F. Schön, T.